Kristian-A/Hack-Tues/README.md

 # Hack-Tues
-## Tetris controlled by color tracking
+## Tetris controlled by tracking an object made of two different colors

 * Written in js.
 * Powered by p5.js graphics library.